wovo/hwcpp/docs/hwcpp-targets.md

 This document describes the targets supported by HwCpp.
-A target is either a (micro-controller) chip, or a board with such a chip (and probably some other items).
+A target is either a (micro-controller) chip, or a board with such a chip (and probably some other items), or native.

 The preferred way to use HwCpp is to include hwcpp.hpp in the (single) source file, and specify the target on the